-SUBJECT: Coastal Hazard & Wave Runup Study for 3749 Ocean Drive, Oxnard,
+SUBJECT: Revised Coastal Hazard & Wave Runup Study for 3413 Ocean Drive,

-California.
+Oxnard, California.

-Dear Mr. & Mrs. Holzmann:
+Dear Mr. & Mrs. Namm:

 The following revised report is in response to your request for a coastal hazard and wave runup study for the proposed residential structure at the subject address on Hollywood Beach, Ventura County.
-The proposed project includes the construction of a new residence on a vacant lot.
+This revised report responds to comments made by the County of Ventura in the April 13, 2021 review letter.
+The proposed project includes the removal of the existing development and construction of a new residence.
 The analysis is based upon site elevations, existing published reports concerning the local coastal processes, our site inspection, and knowledge of local coastal conditions.
 This report constitutes an investigation of the oceanographic conditions expected at the site in consequence of extreme storm and wave action over the next 75 to 100 years, in accordance with the latest State of California Sea Level Rise (SLR) Guidance (November 2018).
 It includes an analysis of wave runup and overtopping of the existing beach, the resulting impacts on the proposed development, and the potential coastal hazards at the site.
 The purpose of the study is to provide the necessary information for a Coastal Development Permit as required by the County of Ventura, and the California Coastal Commission (CCC).
 It also provides a discussion, with conclusions and recommendations, regarding the susceptibility of the proposed development to wave attack and shoreline erosion.
 The analysis uses design storm conditions typical of the January 18-19, 1988, and 1982-83 type storm waves and beach conditions.